An arraignment is usually the first court hearing in a California criminal case. Five key things to know are:

 - nolo contendere (or “no contest”) which is essentially a guilty plea (the difference being that a “no contest” plea can’t be used as evidence against you in the event that there is also a civil case that arises from the incident), or

-- not guilty (in which case you will proceed to the pretrial or preliminary hearing phase of the California criminal court process).
+- not guilty (in which case you will proceed to the pretrial or phase of the California criminal court process).

 Deferred entry of judgment or diversion

-And as Ventura criminal defense attorney Darrell York17 explains, “There is another option.
-You or your attorney could request a deferred entry of judgment.
-‘Deferred entry of judgment’, pursuant to Penal Code 1000 PC, is a type of diversion program that allows you to abide by certain terms and conditions that – once you complete — entitles you to a dismissal of the charges.”
+In certain cases, you could request a deferred entry of judgment pursuant to Penal Code 1000 PC.
+This is a diversion program that allows you to abide by certain terms and conditions that – once you complete – entitle you to a dismissal of the charges.”

 Most likely, yes, although this issue could be set aside and argued at a more formal bail hearing which would likely be held within a week of your request.
 If you plead not guilty, the judge will

 your bail.
 “Bail” is money that the court requires you to pay in order to assure your court appearances.
 The amount of bail varies depending on the crime involved.
 A County bail schedule sets forth the amount for bail for each type of crime.